 A.5.2 Data Model

 In the LWM2M Enabler technical specification [i.4], a simple data model is described.
 Basically, a resource made available by data model of the LWM2M Client is a Resource, and Resources are logically organized into Objects.
-Figure 5.3.4 illustrates this structure, and the relationship between Resources, Objects, and the LWM2M Client.
+Figure A.5.2-1 illustrates this structure, and the relationship between Resources, Objects, and the LWM2M Client.
 The LWM2M Client may have any number of Resources, each of which belongs to an Object.

 Figure A.5.2-1: LWM2M Data Model [3]